Junior and Senior Research projects

 - You can only apply if your requested and ongoing fundamental research projects do not exceed two.
-This regulation also includes the Lead Agency Procedure (LAP) projects and the new WEAVE projects applied for.
+This regulation also includes the Lead Agency Procedure (LAP) projects and the WEAVE projects applied for.
 For (co-)supervisors from a partner institution within a cross-institutional project without their own budget the project does not count towards this total.

 - All material acquired with a grant for consumables/equipment of the FWO shall become the property of the university.
 If you want to use core facilities during the execution of your project, do make sure that the fees for that use are budgeted correctly in the consumables expenditure category.